andyrutkowski/ALA2018/index.md

 During this session, panel experts will focus on overview of spatial humanities in digital scholarship, the skills and innovations available to librarian to successfully guide researchers in spatial humanities, and challenges that may emerge in spatial humanity practices for various research projects.

-Panelists include Katherine Hart Weimer (Rice University), Nicole Kong (Purdue University) and Chelcie Rowell (Boston College).
+Panelists include Katherine Hart Weimer (Rice University), Nicole Kong (Purdue University) and Chelcie Juliet Rowell (Boston College).
 Leslie Wagner, Chair of MAGIRT, will act as moderator.

 Co-sponsored by ACRL/DSS Numeric and Geospatial Data Services Discussion Group